skubalj/build_html/README.md

 html-gen: Rust HTML Generation
 ==============================

-> THIS PROJECT IS STILL UNDER HEAVY DEVELOPMENT

 This project is a library for generating HTML code.
 It was conceived due to the lack of a simple way to dynamically create an HTML document from within Rust.